Raul Meireles: Porto

-On 7 July 2004, FC Porto signed Meireles on a five–year contract, being presented in a press conference held five days later.
-His first competitive match took place on 22 September against U.D.
-Leiria at the Estádio do Dragão, coming off the bench early into the first half on an eventual 1–1 league draw.
-On 18 February of the following year he made his first start, in an away victory over C.F.
-Os Belenenses.
+On 7 July 2004, Porto signed Meireles on a five–year contract, being presented in a press conference held five days later.
+His first competitive match took place on 22 September against União de Leiria at the Estádio do Dragão, coming off the bench early into the first half on an eventual 1–1 league draw.
+On 18 February of the following year he made his first start, in an away victory over Belenenses.
 Five days later, he made his debut in the UEFA Champions League by featuring the full 90 minutes in a 1–1 home draw with Inter Milan in the round-of-16 first leg; he finished his first year with 15 appearances in all competitions (no goals).

-Meireles started in Porto's first league fixture of 2005–06, against C.F.
-Estrela da Amadora, sustaining an ankle injury that sidelined him for one month.
-He returned to action in October, in a Taça de Portugal tie with F.C.
-Marco.
+Meireles started in Porto's first league fixture of 2005–06, against Estrela da Amadora, sustaining an ankle injury that sidelined him for one month.
+He returned to action in October, in a Taça de Portugal tie with Marco.

-On 19 February 2006, Meireles scored his first goal for the Dragons in his 50th league appearance, giving a 1–0 home victory over C.S.
-Marítimo.
+On 19 February 2006, Meireles scored his first goal for the Dragons in his 50th league appearance, giving a 1–0 home victory over Marítimo.
 He netted his second three matchdays later in a 2–0 defeat of Vitória de Setúbal, as the season ended with double conquest.

 In the following four years, during which the domestic league was won three additional times, Meireles featured regularly in Porto's midfield, often partnering Fernando and Lucho González.
 He scored his first goal in the Champions League in the 2006–07 edition, a 1–1 last-16 home draw against Chelsea, coached by José Mourinho.